rust-lang/rust-project-goals/src/2025h1/incremental-rust-cpp.md

 ### The next 6 months

 We do not propose any specific deliverables over the next six months.
-We only propose a discussion with the language team that takes a serious look at the problem space and what it would take to solve it.
+We only propose a discussion with the language and compiler teams that takes a serious look at the problem space and what it would take to solve it.
 This discussion should incorporate lessons from existing projects and lay the foundation for future explorations and engagements.

 ### The "shiny future" we are working towards